MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportJunkAddresses
-**Note**: You don't need to use this parameter.
-You specify the email address of the custom mailbox using the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
-To reduce confusion, you can set this parameter to the same value.

 The ReportJunkAddresses parameter specifies the email address of the custom Exchange Online mailbox to receive user reported messages in the Microsoft integrated reporting experience.

+This parameter is required to create the report submission policy if the ReportJunkToCustomizedAddress parameter value is $true.

 You can't use this parameter by itself.
-You need to specify the same email address for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters in the same command.
+You need to specify the same email address for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+You also need to specify the same email address in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.

 ```yaml
 Type: MultiValuedProperty